 Let me step in and give it a try.
 First of all, this article focuses on just the larger of the two unique peptide chains of ox insulin, called (equivalently) Fraction B and phenylalanine chain (after its first amino acid.
 Insulin has two copies of each of the two chains (Fig. 3).
+I must stress that Sanger & Tuppy did not know the structure shown, nor even that insulin had a unique sequence.
+These insights remained for them to discover.

 The strategy employed by Sanger & Tuppy to determine the sequence of the phenylalanyl chain of insulin proceeded in the following steps (Fig. 4):

-- 1. Step 1: Isolate the phenylalanine chain of insulin (also called Fraction B).
-In brief, the cysteine-cysteine bonds are broken, converting the cysteines to cysteic acid (S&T write it CySO3H).
-Then the more basic B chain is separated from the more acidic A chain. - 2.
-Step 2: Fragment the B chain at random into small peptides.
-In this article, fragmentation was done by cooking the protein in strong acid or strong base.
-It is important to understand that the procedures did not completely break the protein down to its constituent but rather nicked the protein chain at random locations.
+Step 1: Isolate the phenylalanine chain of insulin (also called Fraction B).
+In brief, the cysteine-cysteine bonds are broken (using the oxidant performic acid), converting the cysteines to cysteic acid (S&T write it CySO3H).
+Then the more basic B chain is separated from the more acidic A chain.